Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Be You!
 Be Original!

 There is no formula to receiving an Award.
 We want you to surprise us, challenge us, let us into your world.
 In more than 100 years, there’s only one thing we’ve never seen: You!
-And this is all we want!
+Before entering any work to the Awards, make sure it adheres to the plagiarism and copyright guidelines below.

 A Guide on Plagiarism and Copyright for Teens & Educators